Common Terms in Procurement

 - Prevent non-compliance with regulations, rules and procedures due to oversight or time constraints.

-Procurement plans are the basis of any procurement process - they must be prepared before the start of any action, program or project, and must be based on analysis of budget, beneficiary numbers and activities.
-The exercise is a common effort among all the participants, including project and programme staff, logistics personnel involved in procurement, and finance staff who control budgets.
-The plan should formalise the following details:
+Procurement plans are the base and precondition to launch any procurement process.
+They must be prepared before the start of any action, program or project, and must be based on analysis of budget, beneficiary numbers and activities.
+The exercise is a common effort among all the participants, including the who identify the needs, who will procure and that will control the budget to concretize the details of:

 - Description of goods/services to be procured.